Official websites use .mil

 If you do come into contact with a coyote, make loud sounds: honk vehicle horn, shine bright lights and for those who carry pepper spray or similar products, used them in a safe manner and/or throw rocks in the animal’s direction to deter it from coming closer.

-Current Beach Status: Open with seasonal restrictions (as of March 1, 2023)
+Current Beach Status: Open with year round restrictions

 Year Round: